construktdev/CookieClickerCheat/README.md

 ### Stopping Automation

-Go back to the console and type `stopAutomation` to stop the automation.
+Go back to the console and type `stopAutomation` to stop the automation. (or stopClicker, stopBuildings or stopUpgrades)

 ### Future Updates